Makoma: 2003–2008: Performances, internal conflict, and Na Nzambe Te, Bomoyi Te

 Makoma participated in the official opening ceremony of the 18th edition of the Panafrican Film and Television Festival of Ouagadougou (FESPACO), held from 22 February to 1 March at the Stade du 4 Août in Burkina Faso.
 They continued their series of international engagements with a concert at the Nile Hotel on 19 April and another at Stade Général Seyni Kountché in Niamey, Niger, on 3 May.
 Makoma also took part in the fourth edition of the Pan-African Music Festival (FESPAM), co-hosted by Brazzaville and Kinshasa from 2–8 July, where they received the "Amstrong" award for religious music.
-In June 2003, Makoma performed at the inaugural Ebony Music Festival held at Stade Demba Diop in Dakar, Senegal, from 4–6 June.
+In June 2003, they performed at the inaugural Ebony Music Festival held at Stade Demba Diop in Dakar, Senegal, which went from 4–6 June.

-In 2004, the band experienced a major shift when lead vocalist Nathalie departed to pursue a solo career.
-In a 2011 interview with the Congolese newspaper L'Avenir, she revealed that internal family tensions and financial disagreements influenced her decision, stating that despite writing the songs, she had no financial autonomy and faced rejection from her siblings upon her departure.
-She expressed her desire to focus on her personal career and future, including aspirations for marriage and family life.
+In 2004, Nathalie, the band's main lead vocalist, left to pursue a solo career.
+In a 2011 interview with the Congolese newspaper L'Avenir, she revealed that internal family tensions and financial disagreements influenced her decision, stating that despite writing the songs, she had no financial autonomy and faced rejection from her siblings after her departure.
+She also briefed the press her desire to focus on her personal career and future, including aspirations for marriage and family life.